generation-bir2/Bianca-T-mini-project/Readme.md

-This is an app of a coffee shop that allows the user to choose to order products.
+This is an app of a coffee shop that allows the user to order products.